tengizalpenidze/orshimotours/DEPLOYMENT.md

 ### Build Fails: "vite: not found"

-**Issue:** Build fails with `sh: 1: vite: not found` **Solution:** This has been fixed!
-The `render.yaml` uses `npm ci` which installs all dependencies including devDependencies needed for the build.
+**Issue:** Build fails with `sh: 1: vite: not found` **Solution:** This has been FIXED!
+The `render.yaml` now uses `npx` to run vite and esbuild, which automatically finds the locally installed binaries.
 Make sure you push the latest changes to GitHub.

-**Why it happens:** `vite` is in `devDependencies`, but production builds need it.
-Using `npm ci` ensures all dependencies are installed during the build phase.
+**Why it happens:** `vite` and `esbuild` are installed locally in `node_modules`, but the shell can't find them without the proper PATH.
+Using `npx` solves this by automatically locating and running locally installed packages.

 ### Build Fails: TypeScript Compilation Errors